 Time for the reveal for the Halcraft November Pretty Palettes Challenge.
-If you'd like to see more info about this challenge, check out my post from this post or the Halcraft Inspiration Blog
+If you'd like to see more info about this challenge, check out my post from

 I used this color inspiration: